MoicoeMT/MoicoeMT/README.md

 <h1 align="center">Hi 👋, I'm Moises Correa</h1>
 <h3 align="center">Full Stack Software Developer with a background in human resources management.
 My previous experience in people management has provided me with excellent communication, leadership, teamwork, and organizational skills.
-In addition, my current experience as a full-stack developer has equipped me that make me an ideal candidate for roles in technology.</h3>
+In addition, my current experience as a full-stack developer has equipped me with skills that make me an ideal candidate for roles in technology.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">